NicoElbers/ztest/README.md

         value: T,

         // Useful initialization function
-        // This is inline because we're returning `&Self{}`.
-If we were to not
+        // This is inline because we're returning `&Self{}` (a pointer to the stack).
-        // inline this function we would have to first create an instance and then
+        // If we were to not inline this function we would have to first create an
-        // call bind or allocate to the heap, which is not ideal pub inline fn bind(val: T) SomeException(T) {
+        // instance and then call bind or allocate to the heap, which is not ideal pub inline fn bind(val: T) SomeException(T) {
             return SomeException(T).init(&Self{ .value = val });
         }